iter8-tools/iter8/mkdocs/docs/metrics/using-metrics.md

 !!! tip "Iter8 metric resources"
     Iter8 defines a custom Kubernetes resource (CRD) called **Metric** that makes it easy to define and use metrics in experiments.

-    Iter8 installation includes a set of pre-defined [builtin metrics](builtin.md) that pertain to app/ML model latency/errors.
+    Iter8 installation includes a set of pre-defined [built-in metrics](builtin.md) that pertain to app/ML model latency/errors.
 You can also [define custom metrics](custom.md) that enable you to utilize data from Prometheus, New Relic, Sysdig, Elastic or any other database of your choice.

 ## List metrics
 Find the set Iter8 metrics available in your cluster using `kubectl get`.